jonathancraddock/mootparadox_grav/pages/02.blog/06.scafell-pike-from-seathwaite/item.md

 Might also be worth a note that the toilets at Seathwaite Farm close for the winter.

-![great-end-from-ruddy-gill_av1f](great-end-from-ruddy-gill_av1f.jpg "Great End seen from a very cold Ruddy Gill")
+![great-end-from-ruddy-gill_av1f](great-end-from-ruddy-gill_av1f.jpg "Great End seen from a very cold Ruddy Gill") *Great End seen from a very cold Ruddy Gill.*

 > "The towering precipice of Great End increasingly dominates this section of the walk and, by the time Ruddy Gill is reached, assumes awe-inspiring proportions."